Uiowa-Applied-Topology/mappeR/README.md

 <!-- badges: end -->

-This is an implementation of the mapper algorithm by Singh, Mémoli, and Carlsson (2007).
+This is an implementation of the Mapper algorithm by Singh, Mémoli, and Carlsson (2007).

 ## Setup